bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 }
 ```

-The schema manifest links a schema base and overlays to create a
+The schema links a schema base and overlays to create a schema that is
-schema that is localized, adopted to a particular
+localized, adopted to a particular context/jurisdiction, and
-context/jurisdiction, and versioned.
-It defines the entity type
+versioned.
+It defines the entity type specified by the schema
-specified by the schema (objectType), the version of the specification
+(objectType), the version of the specification (objectVersion), and
-(objectVersion), and optionally, adds a signature by the schema
+optionally, adds a signature by the schema publisher for the schema
-publisher for the schema users to validate.
+users to validate.

 #### Referencing Schemas